sludin/certupdate/README.md

 mkdir -p /var/chroot
 ```

-Make certain the directory and all othe relements of the path are owned by `root`.
+Make certain the directory and all other elements of the path are owned by `root`.

 ### Create a user that will have the limited rights in the chroot

 ```
+mkdir -p /var/chroot/home/certupdate
-useradd -M -R /var/chroot/home/certupdate certupdate
+useradd -M -d /var/chroot/home/certupdate certupdate
 ```

 ### Create the devices